AlabamaWaterInstitute/data_access_examples/doc/GIT_USAGE.md

 * Open GitHub and issue a pull request.

 * **IMPORTANT** Keep your code up-to-date with the upstream repository using the following commands.
-As commits from other developers accumulate in the main, rebase your branch onto those changes prior to issuing a pull request.
+As commits from other developers accumulate in the upstream main branch, rebase your branch onto those changes prior to issuing a pull request.

 ```
 git remote add upstream https://github.com/alabamawaterinstitute/data_access_examples.git